hannahpsmith1/responsive-portfolio/README.md

 ---

 ### Installation GIF for visual reference
-<b> Important to note, this is a generic example, not specific to this repository <b>
+<b> Important to note, this is a generic example, not specific to this repository (originally referenced in homework 1)<b>

 ![Install_Repo](https://user-images.githubusercontent.com/59800839/84457296-2bf62b80-ac17-11ea-9da2-f61f7d13522f.gif)